cube3power/atsd/rule-engine/notifications/custom-pagerduty.md

 ![](images/pagerduty_service_id_2.png)

-Get an id from url.
+Get an ID from url.

 ![](images/pagerduty_service_id_3.png)

-The payload placeholders will be automatically resolved when the notification is triggered:
+Payload placeholders will automatically be resolved when the notification is triggered:

 ```
 {